 KIS provides basic types of investment management for individuals, like retirement planning or saving for future educational expenses.
 KIS offers customized financial planning and portfolio management as part of their managed accounts.

-In addition to brokerage services, Key Investment Services also advises clients on the purchase of insurance policies.
+In addition to brokerage services, the firm also advises clients on the purchase of insurance policies.
 Some of those policies may be available through KeyCorp Insurance Agency, which presents a conflict of interest — especially since KIS advisors receive commissions on the sales of those products.

 Like many investment advisor firms, Key Investment Services relies on model portfolios for their clients.
 KIS partners with Lockwood Advisors to provide wrap-fee AdvisorFlex Portfolios: AFP is a series of model portfolios that can be used according to a client’s reported preferences or at their discretion.
 The firm’s WealthStart Program through Lockwood is similar, but has lower minimums to open an account.
 KIS also provides model portfolios through BlackRock, Calvert and Vanguard.